U.S. deejay Kasem's widow will not face criminal charges

-The widow of American radio personality Casey Kasem will not face criminal charges in connection with his death, prosecutors said on Friday, despite allegations of abuse from three of his adult children.
+The widow of American radio personality Casey Kasem will not face criminal charges in connexion with his death, prosecutors said on Friday, despite allegations of abuse from three of his adult children.

 The Los Angeles County District Attorney's Office said there was not enough evidence to charge 61-year-old Jean Kasem, the former "American Top 40" deejay's second wife, with his death last June.